rija/docker-nginx-fpm-caches-wordpress/README.md

 ### Future plan

-* install supervisor as an Ubuntu package
+* install Supervisor as an Ubuntu package
 * use nginx official Docker container as base image
 * setup subprojects for:
 	* a Mysql container with backup and import/export tools
 	* a container with WebDAV access to the www data volume container
 	* a container with tool to push logs to services like Splunk
 * Test deployment on more cloud providers (so far only tested with Digital Ocean, aiming for AWS and Microsoft Azure)
+* Add support for PHP 7
+* re-include support for userland caching with APCu (which now requires PHP7)